 The graph below shows the comparison of our three-year total stockholder return ("TSR") and CEO total compensation reflected in the table above relative to that of our peer group.
 The grey shaded area generally indicates alignment between Pay and Performance.
-As shown below, there was reasonable alignment between our TSR performance (which is only one perspective used by the Committee in assessing our performance) and the total compensation for our CEO reflected in the table above relative to that of our peer group companies.
+As shown below, there was reasonable alignment between our three-year TSR performance (which is only one perspective used by the Committee in assessing our performance) and the three-year average total compensation for our CEO reflected in the table above relative to that of our peer group companies.

-An alternative view is provided below which shows the comparison of our one-year TSR and 2023 CEO total compensation relative to our peer group.
-Our one-year Pay and Performance were also aligned for the year ended December 31, 2023.
+An alternative view is provided below which shows the comparison of our one-year TSR and 2024 CEO total compensation relative to our peer group.
+The amount of total compensation paid to our CEO during 2024 reflected in the table above ranked below our one-year TSR performance (which is only one perspective used by the Committee in assessing our performance) relative to that of our peer group companies.